-- They show a steady weight gain after 2 weeks and maintain it until the first year.
+- They show a steady weight gain after two weeks and maintain it until the first year.

 - They seem happy, satisfied and relaxed after feeding.

-- They pass pale urine and need about 5-6 wet diapers a day.
+- They pass pale urine and need about 5-6 wet diapers daily.

 However, there are conditions that deviate from the above-mentioned norms.
-Babies can go through growth spurts from 2-6 weeks, at 4 months and 6 months.
+Babies can go through growth spurts at 2-6 weeks, four months, and six months.
 A growth spurt is a period of rapid growth and can happen at any time.
 During one such spurt, they tend to eat more and are hungrier than usual.

 Also, formula-fed babies tend to drink more.
-Breastfeeding gives the baby a moderate control over the milk intake unlike in a bottle where the milk flows readily.
-Since there’s more milk in the bottle and the babies have a natural suckling reflex, they tend to consume more and are at a risk of overfeeding.
-Formula milk and breast milk are metabolised differently and the formula falls short in nutritional content compared to breast milk, hence they may require more.
+Breastfeeding gives the baby moderate control over the milk intake, unlike in a bottle where the milk flows readily.
+Since there’s more milk in the bottle and the babies have a natural suckling reflex, they tend to consume more and are at risk of overfeeding.
+Formula milk and breast milk are metabolised differently, and the formula falls short in nutritional content compared to breast milk.
+Hence they may require more.

 What’s the Ideal Time to Replace Formula?

-The ideal time to start replacing formula is about 6 months when you begin to introduce them to solid foods.
-But since there aren’t a whole lot of solid foods that they would like eating, they won’t get all the nutrition needed, so it’s important to keep them on the formula until they are about a year old.
+The ideal time to start replacing formula milk is about six months when you begin to introduce them to solid foods.
+But since there aren’t many solid foods they would like to eat, they won’t get all the nutrition needed, so it’s important to keep them on the formula until they are about a year old.
 You’ll begin to notice a drop in their formula intake from 900 ml a day to about 600 ml as you begin to feed them more solids.
-After a year, babies only need about 350 ml milk a day which can either be formula, breastmilk or high fat cow milk.
+After a year, babies only need about 350 ml of milk a day, either formula, breastmilk, or high fat cow milk.
 If they have been raised mostly on formula, and are fully established on solids, start decreasing the formula incrementally.